-Dogs and fur stains
+Dogs and fur staining

 Most people who own a dog, particularly one with white fur, will be familiar with the issue of fur staining.
 Patches of fur in certain areas of the body turning red or brown and growing darker in colour over time.